kaminiw-spektra/Github-Advanced-Security/Labs/Lab-08.md

     ![](../images/T1S12iinew.png)

 ## Task 2: Tracking Security Campaign

+In this task, you will monitor the status of your security campaign to ensure vulnerabilities are being fixed.
+You'll track open and closed alerts, apply autofixes where available, and manage progress through the campaign dashboard.

 When you create a campaign, the campaign tracking view is displayed and the campaign is listed in the sidebar of the **Security** tab for the organization.
 You can redisplay the campaign tracking view at any time by selecting it in the sidebar under "Campaigns".